 - There are some helmets that meet both the CPSC and ASTM F1492 standards.
 They are multi-sport helmets and can be used for biking, skating, riding a scooter and skateboarding.
 Don’t be fooled into thinking that helmets that look “skate-style” are always multi-sport.
 Look for the two safety standard labels to be sure they are dual-certified.

 - Helmet costs vary.
 Expensive helmets are not always better.
-Choose one that fits properly, and that your child likes.
+Choose one that fits properly, and that your child likes and will wear.

 - Check used or hand-me-down helmets with care, and never wear a helmet that is cracked or broken.
 Used helmets may have cracks you cannot see.
 Older helmets may not meet current safety standards.